-He couldn’t read her expression in the dark but the air felt thick with anticipation.
+He couldn’t read her expression in the shadows but the air felt thick with anticipation.
 She inhaled and tilted her head as if she might kiss him.
 He didn’t move.
 Neither did she.

 “Fiona…” He poured everything he felt into that one word.